devuxd/GettingStarted/README.md

 We recommend that you first go and check the resources folder and read the readme file there.
 There are many useful links for free online resources on git, HTML, CSS, JavaScript, and React.
 It also has resources for specific projects.

 ## Coding Assignment
-This coding assignments make your React learning journey more practical.
+These coding assignments make your React learning journey more practical.

 ### Your First React App!
 Go to the `yourFirstReactApp` folder and read the readme file.